rrrr08/KAGGLE-GOOGLE/apps/tta-1/README.md

-# TTA-1 (The Teacher's Teacher Assistant)
+# PRASHIKSHAN (The Teacher's Teacher Assistant)

-A Next.js-based multi-agent system that analyzes student performance data and automatically improves teaching materials using AI.
+PRASHIKSHAN is a Next.js-based multi-agent system that analyzes student performance data and automatically improves teaching materials using AI.

 ## Features